-Interest--bearing assets comprise of cash and bank deposits, all of which earn interest at fixed and floating rates.
-The University currently has less than £1m of debt which is serviced at a floating rate.
+Interest-bearing assets comprise of cash and bank deposits, all of which earn interest at fixed and floating rates.
+The University currently has £5.5m of debt which is serviced with a mix of fixed and floating rates.
 The Council monitors the overall level of borrowings, interest costs and hedging strategy to limit any adverse effects.